-If you need an ITF-14 Carton Code (also known as GTIN or TUN), please place your order below.
+Please place your order below if you need an ITF-14 Carton Code (also known as GTIN-14 or TUN).

 ITF-14 Carton Code barcode image

-Image for the outside of a carton containing a quantity of your retail product - based on your EAN-13 retail barcode number.
-Artwork in .tif, .bmp, .jpg, .pdf & .eps format.
+ITF-14 (TUN) Image for the outside of a carton containing a quantity of your retail product – based on your EAN-13 retail barcode number.
+Images emailed to you in 4 different formats (.jpg, .pdf, .png, .svg).

-ITF-14 Codes are 14-digit barcodes that go on the delivery containers for your retail products (they are based on the product’s EAN-13 barcode number).
-We will send your Carton Code images to you via email in 5 different formats (jpeg, eps, tiff, bmp & pdf).
-You can then choose the format you prefer, and print your Carton Code onto the delivery box.
+ITF-14 Codes are 14-digit barcodes that go on the delivery containers for your retail products (based on the product’s EAN-13 barcode number).
+We will send your Carton Code images via email in 4 different formats (jpeg, png, SVG & pdf).
+You can then choose the format you prefer and print your Carton Code onto the delivery box.

-Note: ITF-14 Codes are only used for the outer shipping containers/cartons containing the retail products, they are not used on retail products themselves (all products for retail sale need EAN barcodes, whether they are being sold invidually or in bulk).
+Note: ITF-14 Codes are only used for the outer shipping containers/cartons containing the retail products.
+They are not used on retail products themselves (all products for retail sale need EAN barcodes, whether they are being sold individually or in bulk).